mathias-ws/prog2005-assignment1/README.md

 # Assignment 1
 Project for the first assignment in PROG2005- Cloud Technologies 2022.
-This web based api is used to fetch some information about a university together with some information about the country it is located in.
+This rest api is used to fetch some information about a university together with some information about the country it is located in.
 This can be done based on the name, country or on the university name in the neighbouring countries.

+The api is using http://universities.hipolabs.com/ for retrieving the university information and https://restcountries.com/ for retrieving the country information.
+Without access to these apis this api will not work.

 # Endpoints
 The api has three endpoint: